shubhamrly/minimomentum/README.md

 - The AI-generated content has been marked with /** AI-Generated** /

 # Sample Curl request
-- refer to the file at parent level 'request.HTTP' for sample curl request.
+- refer to the file at parent level 'request.HTTP' for api requests.